 There was a similar watershed movement when a court in India was asked to define what a Sikh is: the answer till that point was those who believe in and follow the teachings of the Gurus.
 Gauging by this, most Hindus would be considered Sikhs (as they should be in my opinion).
 But again, to carve out a little more artificial separation, a clause was added that those who ONLY believe in the teachings of the 10 Gurus would be considered Sikhs.
 When the world ONLY enters a religious conversation, it is usually a sign of troubling times, and as I mentioned, is something alien to the Hindu philosophy, where the only ONLY that matters is what you think for yourself.
 Exclusivity is an Abrahamic construct, not a Hindu one.
 One has to only wonder if the Sikh Gurus were alive, would they have passed the same judgement (and therefore claiming exclusivity for themselves).
 I highly doubt that.

 On the internet, the Sikh Gurus are often referred to, naively, by Sikhs as prophets.
 They make the same mistake many Hindu scholars have made by framing their faith in an Abhrahamic context.
 The greatness of the Gurus lies in the fact that they were not prophets but mere humans, with imperfections, because it means that every human has the potential to emulate them.
 Add to it the fact that they stand scientific scrutiny when compared to ludicrous stories around Mohammad or Jesus.
 The Guru Granth Sahib is not a Bible or Quran.
 It is not a revelation.
 It is experiential.
 And this, for me, makes it much more real and relevant.
-But it also means that is neither complete not perfect, because not all possible experiences and learning could be incorporated in it by ten humans.
+But it also means that is neither complete nor perfect, because not all possible experiences and learning could be incorporated in it by ten humans.

 Today, it is funny that many Jaat Sikhs have shaved their hair/beards, eat non-vegetarian food and consume alcohol (both of which are frowned up in the puritanical sense), but leave no stone unturned to deride others (‘Hindus’) while claiming superiority.
 In essence, this is just another form of racism that is manifesting itself.
 They don’t like ‘Hindus’ because ‘Hindus are short, dark, weak,, drink cow piss, worship idols or worse penises, eat rice, are vegetarian, worship trees and are fearful lot’.
 Does this remind of you anything?
 This is pretty much the same nonsensical narrative that the Muslims propagated, first during the partition of India, and later during the oppression of Bengali people in east Pakistan.
 We’ve seen where they’ve ended up of course, both militarily and economically.
 Most of this construct is fabricated, and additionally, most Sikhs are short, dark, and quite fragile in their physiques.
 This derogatory and racist attitude is as ‘un-Sikh’ as you can get.

 I have already talked about how Sikhism is intertwined with Hindu culture, but the need for creating artificial differences is also demonstrated in the choice of Sikh names these days.
 All the Gurus had very ‘Hindu’ names (Govind = Krishna, Ram Das = Servant of Ram, Har Kishan = Perennial worshipper of Krishna, Arjun Dev = Arjun from Mahabharata).
 However, in the last 50 years or so, you will struggle to find a Sikh name that is clearly and proudly Hindu.
 In fact, some seem even ashamed to name their children with eponymous names (named after the Gurus themselves).
 This is so common that people think that to be a Sikh, your name must end in ‘er’ (Tejinder, Lakhwinder, Balwinder etc.), ‘preet’ (Gurpreet, Harpreet, Jaspreet etc.) or ‘meet’ (Jasmeet, Gurmeet, Manmeet etc.).
-Again, the choice of one’s name is certainly a parental prerogative, but there is a clear trend visible here.
+The choice of one’s name is certainly a parental prerogative, but there is a clear trend visible here.

 Partition, Pakistan and Khalistan

 The role of Pakistan in wedging a knife between Hindus & Sikhs or India & Sikhs cannot be understated; and when I say Pakistan, I mean the mindset, the ideology more than the nation.
 As mentioned, millions of Sikhs and Hindu Punjabis were killed during the partition.
 West Punjab was the traditional home of the Khatri Punjabi community (both Sikh and Hindu) for millennia, but post partition, most of them did not move to east Punjab but to Chandigarh, Delhi & Bombay.
 The idea of Khalistan is notoriously similar to that of Pakistan.
 In fact, both names mean the exact same thing.
-The proponents of Pakistan wanted a pure land for the pure people as do the proponents of the Khalistan (ironically, they are mutually exclusive).
+The proponents of Pakistan wanted a pure land for the pure people as do the proponents of the Khalistan.
 And they are both mutually exclusive, but somehow there is a unique bonhomie between Pakistanis and Khalistani Sikhs.